 Orchid Lights Azalea. – 2', -35F.
 Introduced in 1986, Orchid Lights Azalea is a hybrid of Rhododendron canadense and Rhododendron x kosteranum.
 The orchid-colored flowers are 1-1/2 inches across and are sterile, so seed capsules are not produced.
 Flower bud hardiness is rated at -45 degrees F. The compact plants of Orchid Lights will mature at an average height of three feet and a spread of three to four feet.

 Northern Hi-Lights Azalea. – 3', -25F.
 Introduced in 1994, Northern Hi-Lights Azalea is a hybrid of an Exbury seedling and an unidentified azalea seedling.
 It is a hybrid with the same parents as "Golden Lights".
 The flowers are creamy white with a bright yellow upper petal and have a cold hardiness rating of -30 degrees F. Plants grow relatively slowly to four feet high and four to five feet wide.
-The dark green foliage has some resistance to mildew.
-[Return to Hybrid Deciduous Azalea Index]
+The dark green foliage has some resistance to powdery mildew.

 The Aromi hybrids were developed by Dr. Gene Aromi, a retired University of Southern Alabama professor, and his wife Jane in Mobile, Alabama.
 In 1971 they began hybridizing Exbury azaleas with southern native species to create heat tolerant, large flowered, fragrant deciduous azaleas.
 Over 100 of these deciduous hybrids are named, and 8 of them are registered.